In Profile: The Administrative Office of the U.S. Courts - Annual Report 2016

 Department of Technology Services

-Responsible for the Judiciary’s IT systems support and deployment, infrastructure management, cloud technology and hosting, IT solutions and security, as well as the AO technology office.
+Responsible for the Judiciary’s Information Technology systems support and deployment, infrastructure management, cloud technology and hosting, IT solutions, and security, as well as the AO technology office.
 Plans and coordinates national IT policy, standards, architecture, training, and security for the Judiciary.

 Sheryl L. Walter, General Counsel

-Provides legal counsel and services to the Director and staff of the Administrative Office and to the Judicial Conference; responds to legal inquiries from judges and other court officials regarding court operations; represents agency in bid protests and other administrative litigation; and coordinates and supports federal rules of practice and procedure.
+Provides legal counsel and services to the director and staff of the Administrative Office and to the Judicial Conference; responds to legal inquiries from judges and other court officials regarding court operations; represents the AO in bid protests and other administrative litigation; and coordinates and supports federal rules of practice and procedure.
+The Office of the General Counsel also supports the Judicial Conference committees involved with issues related to judicial ethics, including the filing of financial disclosure reports from judges and Judiciary employees, responding to inquiries from judges and judicial employees about the application and interpretation of the Codes of Conduct, and supporting administration of the judicial misconduct and disability process.

 Judicial Conference Secretariat